efernandezpascual/picos/doc/manuscript.md

 established a long-term ecological research program for monitoring soil climate and vegetation change.
 We selected four study sites along a north-south gradient, reflecting the main macroclimatic variation from oceanic to Mediterranean influence.
-In 2016, we additionally installed a Water potential logger (XXX) to characterize water stress in the four sites and to ….
 The sites were selected to… general design and description of sites… (Borja)

 ## Vegetation and microclimatic data